w3c/wg-effectiveness/process.md

 # Standard Process Overview
 The W3C standards process aims to maximise consensus and allow for standards to be built which are well-written, consistent and royalty-free.
 (SEE SECTION BELOW)

-## Making a W3C Standard (W3C Recommendations / Technical Report)
-A W3C standard is called a "W3C Recommendation" or "Technical Report".
-W3C also publishes "Notes" which are not standards, but ?????.
-SEE BELOW SECTION.

 ## Setting Up Interest and Working Groups
 * __Generating Interest__: a topic gains some interest within W3C.
 This could be via a [member submission](#), a [W3C run workshop](#), W3C team research, a [Community Group](#) or through the [WCIG](#).